ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

     :width: 100%

-There a number of problems that can prevent AutoTune from providing a good tune including:
+There are number of problems that can prevent AutoTune from providing a good tune including:

 - Strong wind
 - High levels of gyro noise
-- Non-linear ESC response caused by incorrect value of :ref:`MOT_THST_EXPO <MOT_THST_EXPO>`
+- Non-linear ESC response caused by the incorrect value of :ref:`MOT_THST_EXPO <MOT_THST_EXPO>`
 - Flexible frame or payload mount
 - Overly flexible vibration isolation mount
 - Very low setting for :ref:`MOT_SPIN_MIN <MOT_SPIN_MIN>`